Browser Cookies

 DRESSING ROOMS

-Regarding dressing rooms, they will always be either 6 & 9 OR 7 & 10.
+Regarding dressing rooms, they will always be either 6 and 9 or 7 and 10.

-On the tv screens above the small ice viewing area, that is second from the right—there will be the dressing room assignments listed on that tv.
+On the TV screens above the small ice viewing area, located second from the right, the dressing room assignments will be displayed on that screen.
 Each time slot will scroll through.

 VIEWING FOR PARENTS

-Parents are strongly encouraged to remain in the arena in case of skater injury/illness, or to take their skater to use the washroom.
-Coaches and PAs may not take skaters to the washroom.
+Parents are strongly encouraged to remain in the arena in case of a skater's injury or illness, or to take their skater to use the washroom.
+Coaches and PAs are not permitted to take skaters to the washroom.

-Because the small ice is so small (and chilly) we do ask that parents, siblings, caregivers of each skater watch from the lobby-there just isn’t enough room inside the arena to accommodate everyone.
+Because the small ice is so small (and chilly), we do ask that parents, siblings, and caregivers of each skater watch from the lobby; there just isn’t enough room inside the arena to accommodate everyone.
 Also, this practice allows the skaters to be less distracted and focused on their lesson.

 Some ice times may be cancelled and changed to accommodate the number of skaters registered.
 Make-Ups for Missed Classes: Skaters sign up for a specific session and cannot be accommodated on another session if they must miss a day unless prearranged with a coach.